 MAJOR REFORM VICTORY!
 California enacts #AB1950.

 “I want to thank Governor Newsom for his leadership in signing AB 1950, the most transformative probation bill in this country to date,” said REFORM Alliance founding partner Shawn “Jay-Z” Carter in a statement.
 “This is a first step that I hope introduces a wave of much needed change through the country.”

-Jay-Z is part of a REFORM Alliance team that also includes Hip Hop artist Meek Mill (Co-Chair), Philadelphia 76ers partner Michael Rubin (Co-Chair), CNN commentator Van Jones (CEO), New England Patriots owner Robert Craft (Founding Partner), and Vista Equity Partners Chairman/CEO Robert Smith (Founding Partner).
+Jay-Z is part of a REFORM Alliance team that also includes Hip Hop artist Meek Mill (Co-Chair), Philadelphia 76ers partner Michael Rubin (Co-Chair), CNN commentator Van Jones (CEO), New England Patriots owner Robert Kraft (Founding Partner), and Vista Equity Partners Chairman/CEO Robert Smith (Founding Partner).